 A group of deer is generally called a herd.
 However, some deer species live in smaller groups and are too few to be considered a real herd.
 A herd may also be called a parcel of deer.
 They can generally be called a group of deer, but the correct collective noun is either “herd” or “parcel.”

 Deer usually act like familial groups.
-The father protects the family from danger by rearing its large antlers at potential predators.
+The father protects the family from danger by rearing its large antlers at potential predators, like wolves.
 The mother rears the children until they are mature enough to explore their environment on their own.
 Both the mother and the father train their fawns, and once the fawn is large enough, they find a mate of their own and continue the cycle.

 Deer are adaptive and continue to live in open woodlands or large spaces.
 Unlike bears, bats, and other animals, deer don’t hibernate.
 They adapt by growing a thicker coat and altering their digestive system to eat whatever is available during the winter.
 Winters usually kill off deer that are too old, too weak, or unable to survive.
 This is because deer don’t live in caves or enclosed spaces since it’s in their nature to run from predators.
 Because a wolf or coyote can prey on a deer if they sleep for long periods of time, deer are too vulnerable to practice hibernation.